-The year 2020 has been a time of long-overdue protest, reckoning and revolution, and we as the staff of The Academy for Dog Trainers acknowledge the racial disparities in the profession of dog trainers as well as the unequal access to dog training in communities of color.
+During this time of long-overdue reckoning and revolution, The Academy for Dog Trainers acknowledges the racial disparities in the profession of dog trainers as well as the unequal access to dog training in communities of color.
 And we acknowledge that to date, we have not done enough to change these inequities.

 The BIPOC scholarship is for 50% of tuition.
 Current rates can be found in the button below.
-For the 2020 Scholarship, there are 2 options for payment of the remaining 50% of the tuition:
+There are 2 options for payment of the remaining 50% of the tuition:

 - Payment Plan: $1,510 at the time of enrollment, followed by 7 monthly payments of $300.

 - Full Payment: $3,410 at the time of enrollment.